healthchecks/dashboard/README.md

 ## Security

 If you decide to make your dashboard public, your read-only API key will become public as well.
-Using this key, anybody can fetch basic information about checks in your project.
+Using the read-only API key, anybody can fetch basic information about checks in your project.
 This includes, for each check:

 * name, **tags and description** (even though tags and descriptions are currently not being shown on the dashboard)
 * check's schedule (period, grace time, cron expression + timezone)
 * current status (new / up / down / paused)
-* time of the last ping
+* precise time of the last ping
-* time of when the next ping is expected
+* precise time of when the next ping is expected
 * total number of pings the check has received

 Here are the things that the read-only API keys *cannot* do: